gaut2112/FastPass-Zero-Queue-Data-Center-Network/README.txt

     generating VLAN's, I have used strawmans approach with adding (1,2,3,4).
 --> Instead of retransmission, I have opted to send around 1.1 time the traffic to simplfly the architecture.
 --> I have opted against batch request to reuse project B architecture.
+--> I am pacing the packets by sleeping for 150ms for each batch of 200 packets.
+This helps in managing qqueue in switches.